Designing Data Products

 The output ports define the format and consumption protocol in which data can be exposed.
 For example, the output port can be a database table, file, API, or visualizations.

-• The semantics part provides description about the logical model of the data unit.
+- The semantics part provides description about the logical model of the data unit.

 This building block describes the input data for the future data product.
 The input ports are receiving mechanism for data that will constitute the data product.
 The input ports define the format and protocol in which data can be read.
 We distinguish here between operational source systems and other data products, which might be either internal or coming from other domains.

-Data Product Design
+Data Product Architecture

 This is the core building block where we design the internals of the data product.
 This is the place to specify everything between the input and output ports.
 Please, describe everything you need to design a data product on a conceptual level.
 For instance, you might describe data ingestion, storage, transport, wrangling, cleaning, transformations, enrichment, augmentation, analytics, SQL statements, or data platform services.